meet-one/Testnet/how-to-set-up-testnet.md

 # eos-script

-Shell scripts to install and launch an EOSIO node, based on [EOSIO.SG Scripts](https://github.com/eosiosg/scripts).
+Shell scripts to install and launch an EOSIO node.

 ## 1.Install